Tech901/web-programming-precourse/PreCourse-Exercise.md

     }

 ## 13. Submitting Your Results
 You've just completed your first code exercise!
 If you're still in love with learning more about code, we want to see your work.
-Draft an email to websupport@tech901.org with the link to your GitHub Repo and you'll be hearing from us soon.
+This exercise is **required** to submitted to our team for review before a prospective student can be admitted to our Web Programming Program.
+Draft an email to websupport@tech901.org with the link to your GitHub Repo.

 1. Sign-In to Your Github Account
-2. Create a New Repository
+2. Create a New Repository (Top left corner)
+3. Give Your Repo a Name like Tech901
-3. Upload your project Folder
+5. Upload your project Folder
-4. Email websupport@tech901.org with your github repo link
+6. Email websupport@tech901.org with your github repo link

 Good Luck!